Marché du Sud: French Restaurant / French Bistro, Market & Bakery, & Magic Garden / Private Room; all in one.

 Our Proud 2013 Michelin Restaurant Review : “Who says you can’t be all things to all people?
 Open all day, this French bakery/gourmet French grocery/wine bar/French restaurant seems to be wearing many hats without a glitch.
 Walk by the interesting imported products—you can pick up a jar of mustard on your way out.
 Snag a menu, printed on the back of Paris Match and other French language magazines, and you’ll soon see that Alsatian tarte flambée is de rigueur here.
 Go for tradition and you’ll enjoy this thin, flaky crust topped with Gruyère, bacon, and onions; or go house-style with crème fraîche, duck confit, and black truffle-foie gras.
 Chef/partner Adil Fawzi hails from Morocco, so the Marocaine, topped with hummus, harissa, merguez, cheese, and lemon confit is a sure bet.
 Don’t worry cherie, there’s dessert too”.

-Our Proud 2012 Immaculate Infatuation Review: “The market meets restaurant concept is not a new one in New York City, and Marché du Sud isn’t all that new either.
+Our Proud 2012 Immaculate Infatuation Review: “The market meets restaurant concept is not a new one, and Marché du Sud isn’t all that new either.
 A few years ago, this place opened up in the East Sixties aiming to be a “French version of Citarella,” presumably without all the awful people shopping in it.
 The market portion of the restaurant sells a wide array of imported products that people from France and people that wish they were from France get nostalgic over, and there is also a bakery, a butcher, a wine bar, and a partially enclosed garden on site.
 Not to mention the restaurant itself, which specializes in Tarte Flambée – basically a French pizza for those of us that need our food explained in children’s terms”.

 I’ve been to the restaurant a few times.
 The style is more Provencal than Parisian French.
 I always get a French pizza (flat breads with extraordinary toppings small enough for one person).
 All of them are great.
 Great neighborhood gem.
 Go! ~ YELP